tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When you hit an enemy with a melee attack, you momentarily disrupt anything that stops people from seeing that foe as they truly are.
 So, if the enemy’s shapeshifted, or invisible, or cloaked in an illusion, or has charmed people into believing a lie, they see the truth for a brief time.
 The enemy’s deceits reassert themselves at the start of the enemy’s next turn.

 **Quirk:** Paranoid.

 ---

+#### Gloves of the Low Blow

+_Recharge 6+:_ Sparks and tendrils of chaotic magical energy crawl around these gloves, like coiled snakes waiting for the moment to strike.
+When you make a melee or ranged attack on a foe that’s vulnerable to a particular type of damage (like vulnerable to fire or vulnerable to holy), then the gloves magically make your attack do that sort of damage.

+**Quirk:** Refuses to admit pain or weakness.

+---